 The Optimization methods return true to indicate the something changed.
-While not required, you can provide a -iter command-line option that iterative applies all optimizations over and over again until no additional changes happen.
+While not required, you can provide a -iter command-line option that iterative applies all optimizations over and over again until no additional changes happen (or a fixed upper bound on the number of iterations is reached).